thejoeyweber/screenshot-tool/docs/mvp-feature-checklist.md

-# MVP Web Screenshot Tool
+# MVP Web Screenshot Tool - Feature Checklist

+> This document tracks the completion status of MVP features.
+It serves as a quick reference for what's done and what's left to do.
+For implementation details, see `/documentation/feature/mvp-implementation-guide.md`.

 ## Phase 1: URL Collection and Validation ✓